fletchjp/MERG-Arduino-Software/Signals/SignalComposite/Readme.md

 A first example exploring the possibilities.

 This soon ran out of memory on a UNO so I am using a MEGA instead.

+I have something running which shows the building of a structure.

+As yet there is no activity in it.